Join us for Worship on Sundays at 10:30 am and at various other times during special seasons.

 Our worship brings the community together to sing, to pray, to tell stories and to search for meaning.
 Our worship strives to be both challenging and rejuvenating.
 As we remember together how God is in our midst, we find new courage and strength to live with love and justice.
 We believe that this makes a difference in our lives, not just on Sunday, but throughout the week.

 Each Sunday our worship includes a variety of music, readings from the Bible, a reflection on how that ancient wisdom might speak to our everyday lives, and time for prayer together.
 Our service format varies somewhat from week to week depending on the theme of the Sunday and whatever special events might be happening.
-The order of service for each Sunday is in the week’s bulletin and all the instructions you need to participate are also up on the screens.
-Usually we stand for hymns and sit for everything else.
+All the instructions you need to participate are up on a screen.
+Those who are able, stand for hymns and we sit for all other parts of the service.

 What to Wear